Anyone who's been poor or broke (or just had parents who didn't know how to cook...) has an arsenal of weird food combinations up their sleeve.

 There's a name for this affordable yet delicious phenomenon: the "struggle meal."

 One person posted on Reddit asking, in light of a recent natural disaster in their region, for people's favorite "struggle meals."
-And not to be alarmist, but with coronavirus quarantines spreading across Europe, it might be useful to add a few new recipes to your own struggle meal repertoire.
+And not to be alarmist, but with coronavirus quarantines only just starting to loosen up, it might be useful to add a few new recipes to your own struggle meal repertoire.

 I grew up poor.
 Very poor.
 So poor that a week of my current salary is the average monthly salary for a family in my home town poor.
 But everyone was poor so it didn’t matter.
 I find that now even though I can afford nicer groceries I still want to eat a lot of my childhood struggle meals.
 My favorite is my granny’s white beans and cornbread.